amrmhassan/smart-wallet/time line.md

 -- debts will add a money to a certain profile
--- when fulfilling a debt it's money will be substracted from a profile -- adding a debt will need another screen for adding debts
+-- when fulfilling a debt it's money will be substracted from a profile -- adding a debt will need another screen for adding debts -- convert choose profile screen to a modal